ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/sharing-a-library-package.md

 First, you need to create an account on Ballerina Central.
 To register, [visit the home page](https://central.ballerina.io) and log in via a Google or GitHub account.

 Second, you need to [go to the dashboard page](https://central.ballerina.io/dashboard) and acquire an access token.
-Now copy the access token into the `Settings.toml` file in your home repository (`<USER_HOME>/.ballerina/`).
+Download and place the `Settings.toml` file in your home repository (`<USER_HOME>/.ballerina/`).
+If you already have a `Settings.toml` file configured in your home repository, then follow the other option and copy the access token into the `Settings.toml`.

 If you are connected to the internet via an HTTP proxy, add the following section to `Settings.toml` and change accordingly.